denten-papers/algorithm-keywords/keywords.md

 in the struggle for capital in control, ascribing to the system an extra-rational aura of fetish and mysticism and thereby diminishing our capacity to

+[^1]: Knuth, Donald E. “Algorithms in Modern Mathematics and Computer Science.”
+In *Proceedings on Algorithms in Modern Mathematics and Computer Science*, 82–99.
+London, UK: Springer-Verlag, 1981.

+[^2]: Knuth, Donald E. “Algorithms in Modern Mathematics and Computer Science.”
+In *Proceedings on Algorithms in Modern Mathematics and Computer Science*, 82.
+London, UK: Springer-Verlag, 1981.

+[^3]: Pasquale, Frank. *The Black Box Society: The Secret Algorithms That Control Money and Informationjp, 2015.

+[^3]: Pasquale, Frank. *The Black Box Society: The Secret Algorithms That Control Money and Information.* Cambridge, Mass: Harvard University Press, 2015.

+[^4]: Hayles, N. Katherine.
+“Cognition Everywhere: The Rise of the Cognitive Nonconscious and the Costs of Consciousness.” *New Literary History New Literary History* 45, no. 2 (2014): 199–220.